 During the third quarter of 2021 we initiated a Phase 1 clinical study evaluating multiple ascending doses ("MAD") of SYN-020 (NCT05045833).
-On October 21, 2021 we announced that patient enrollment, dosing, and observation commenced in the Phase 1 MAD of SYN-020.
+On October 21, 2021 we announced that patient enrollment, dosing, and observation commenced in the Phase 1 MAD study of SYN-020.
 The placebo-controlled, blinded study enrolled 32 healthy adult volunteers into four cohorts with SYN-020 administered orally in doses ranging from 5 mg to 75 mg twice daily for 14 days with a follow-up evaluation at day 35.
 Each cohort included six subjects who received SYN-020 and two who received placebo.
 On May 10, 2022, we announced positive safety data from the Phase 1 MAD study demonstrating that SYN-020 maintained a favorable safety profile and was well-tolerated across all dose levels.
 There were a few treatment-related adverse events, and all were mild (grade 1) and resolved without medical intervention.
-The most common adverse event, constipation, occurred in three out of 24 subjects in the treatment arm and in one out of eight subjects in the placebo arm.
-No adverse event led to discontinuation of the study drug and there were no serious adverse events.
+The most common adverse event led to discontinuation of the study drug and there were no serious adverse events.
 Additionally, fecal SYN-020 analyses verified intestinal bioavailability while plasma levels of SYN-020 were below the limit of quantitation in all samples at all timepoints verifying that SYN-020 was not absorbed into the systemic circulation.